pubnub/pubnub-mcp-server/resources/sdk_docs/unreal_channel-groups.md

 Requires Stream Controller add-on.

-Lists all channels in a channel group.
+Lists all channels in the group.

 ### Method(s)